 We require Level 1 Police Clearance which can be applied online or in-person and costs about $20 in Toronto.
 CultureLink reimburses this cost after receiving the original clearance letter and receipt of payment.
-We also accepts copy of a valid police record check if available.
+We also accept copies of a valid police record check if available.
 Volunteers residing out of Toronto will also be reimbursed a maximum of $20 because the cost of Level 1 Police Check may vary within GTA and could be higher.
 Police Check is required only if you decide to become a mentor with NEAT program.

 Most orientation Sessions, Networking/Match Meetings and training are held at CultureLink’s office: 2340 Dundas Street West, Suite 301 (Near Dundas West Subway station).
-However, due to covid-19 all sessions are taking place virtually via zoom.
+However, due to covid-19, all sessions are taking place virtually via zoom.

 Click for NEAT Volunteer Mentor Flyer.

 Please scroll to the top of the page for contact information.

 Partnership with Arts in the Parks